RGPosadas/SOEN341-UA2/README.md

 * You must have `nodemon` installed.
 If you don't, run `npm install -g nodemon` to download it
 * Run `nodemon server.js`
 * Go to your web browser and type `localhost:3000` to access the application
+    * There is an issue after running `npm install`: found 1 moderate severity vulnerability run `npm audit fix` to fix them, or `npm audit` for details.
+This is an upstream problem with the mocha module, a fix may be available in a future version.
 ## Setting Up Testing
 In order to run the tests, you must:
 * Head to src/